Trying to get out of a timeshare you no longer want is frustrating! You no longer want to pay for a timeshare that can’t be used, sold or given away.

 There are many provisions, some are straightforward, and others are technical.
 For example, among many state provisions, the law requires the contract to advise the purchaser of its total financial obligation, including purchase price and all other additional charges, and to advise the purchaser of the nature and duration of each agreement between the business offering the vacation timesharing plans for sale and the individual or business entity managing your timeshare.

-Because a deficient or broken contract may allow you to cancel your timeshare, the contract must be scrutinized carefully by your Fidelity timeshare attorney, making sure that all required provisions are included and that all the information in the provisions is accurate.
+Because a deficient or broken contract may allow you to cancel your timeshare, the contract must be scrutinized carefully by your timeshare cancellation lawyer, making sure that all required provisions are included and that all the information in the provisions is accurate.

 Other state laws limit the methods and language that can be used by salespeople.
 If you relied on your salesperson’s representations which were illegal, you may be eligible for timeshare cancellation.